 I started coaching people how to write poetry many years ago.
-I had some fun teaching tradespeople on building sites and in the mines when I worked in Western Australia.
+I had some fun teaching tradespeople on building sites and in the mines in Western Australia.

-One constraint I had to work through was my mindset of what was the accepted poetry writing standard of either rhyme or prose.
-I have written with a prose style because I prefer my poetry to be short and punchy.
+One constraint I had to work through was my mindset, regarding what was the accepted poetry writing standard, either rhyme or prose.
+I have written with the prose style because I prefer my poetry to be short and punchy.